 Status: See Pilot Study (#3).
 The proposed work by the Center for Neighborhood Technology (CNT) described in #3 will inform the development of an updated policy and program.
-Staff anticipate working on the drainage policy review and program recommendations after the CNT pilot project through internal staff review initially, followed by Stormwater Advisory Commission and Town Council review.
+Staff anticipate working on the drainage policy review and program recommendations during and after the CNT pilot project through internal staff review initially, followed by Stormwater Advisory Commission and Board of Aldermen review.